Master of Counselling

 Essential Entry Requirements

 All applicants must submit a Statement of Intention as part of their application for admission into this course.
-This should include the email and phone contact details for at least one professional referee.
+This should include the email and phone contact details for at least two professional referees.

 The Program Director or delegated representative may conduct a pre-admission interview for applicants as part of their application for admission into this course.
 As part of this interview, applicants will be assessed on: